larrycorsini/auto-annotated-portfolio/content/pages/projects/project-two.md

 client: Virtualized Networking and Security Lab
 description: >-
   Designed and implemented a Proxmox-based lab with secure network segmentation, OPNsense firewall/router, and centralized monitoring.
+Integrated tools like Pi-hole, Prometheus, and Grafana to optimize performance and system monitoring.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg